jim245/cs386team1/Deliverables/Report4.md

 5. What we should try next time: Have some code done.

 # 3. Next Steps
-Get a game file going, with simple movement and physics.
-Learn basic Unity, and create the game files.
+Develop a simple game, with basic movement and physics.
+Continue to learn the mechanics of Unity.